AbdelrahmanHamdyy/Function-Plotter/README.md

 ## 🏁 Getting Started
 <blockquote>
-  <p>This is an list of needed instructions to set up your project locally, to get a local copy up and running follow these instructuins.
+  <p>This is a list of needed instructions to set up your project locally, to get a local copy up and running follow these instructuins.
  </p>
 </blockquote>
 <h3 href="#installation">Installation</h3>